A History of Pease Pottage

 Under the ownership of the Horsham brewers, King and Barnes, The Black Swan pub changed its name for a few years to the James King, in honour of one of the founders of the firm.
 When King and Barnes were bought out and closed down in 2000, the pub reverted to its original name.

-Several businesses have come and gone over the years, including at least two petrol stations, the last of which disappeared as a result of the construction of the motorway service station and the associated rerouting of the A23, which encouraged most of the London to Brighton traffic to bypass the village.
+Numerous businesses have come and gone over the years, including at least two petrol stations, the last of which disappeared as a result of the construction of the motorway service station and the associated rerouting of the A23, which encouraged the London to Brighton traffic to bypass the village.
+This petrol station was built partly on the site of the Busy Bee restaurant, which burned down in the 1960s.

 At the time of writing, Pease Pottage contains only two shops: the motorway service station and T. Haynes, florist.
-Several other shops used to exist:
+A community shop, intended to be run by volunteers, was built on the Woodgate estate in around 2023, but remains empty, awaiting sufficient funding.
+Several other shops used to exist within living memory:

 • a shop at Hemsleys’ nursery, which doubled as a newsagent on Sundays;

 The Grapes closed its doors in September 2008.
-Its owners, Hall and Woodhouse, intend to convert the existing building for residential use.
-There are moves to convert the sports changing rooms on Finches Field to a communal hall.
+Its owners, Hall and Woodhouse, at first intended to convert the building for residential use, but later decided to demolish it, and the Grapes was pulled down in September 2010.
+Six houses were built on the land in 2013.